oddlama/embedded-devices/embedded-devices/README.md

 Usually the device owns an interface for communication.
-There are no further restrictions on the struct, so if it requires multiple interfaces or extra pins, then this is easily possible.
+There are no further restrictions on the struct, so if it requires multiple interfaces or extra pins, then this is of course possible.

 Most devices will expose a `new_i2c` and/or `new_spi` function to construct the appropriate object given an interface (and address if required).